Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 12 Washpool Skin Wellness

-A visit to Washpool Skin Wellness will definitely get you in a relaxed and indulgent holiday mood.
-This soaperie sells soaps and beauty products that are developed and handmade at the store by soap maker Melissa Thomas and her family.
+If not what about: A visit to Washpool Skin Wellness is one for the senses.
+This soaperie sells soaps and beauty products that are developed and handmade at the store by soap maker and Founder Melissa Thomas and her family.

 The smell of all these ingredients hits you before you even walk through the door.
 This is the perfect place to stock up on gifts or something special for yourself!

-They even offer soap making workshops, so be sure to check out if any classes are n before you come to Stanthorpe.
+They even offer soap-making workshops, so be sure to check out if any classes are on and book before you come to Stanthorpe.

 Location: 4/7 Reeves Road, Stanthorpe